HollyDraz/weekend-jquery-server-calculator./README.md

 ## TO DO: SERVER SIDED
 -[x] source in the server info
--[]first create function that adds the numbers together on click
+-[x]first create function that adds the numbers together on click
-    -[]do the same for all other calc. options
+    -[x]do the same for all other calc. options
--[x] the history of the calculator should be saved even after the page is refreshed -[] note: once the the server is restarted the history may/should be gone
+-[x] the history of the calculator should be saved even after the page is refreshed -[x] note: once the the server is restarted the history may/should be gone

 ## Stretch Goals:
 -[] edit the interface to appear more like a calculator